Yellow Line (Mumbai Metro): Cost

 Metro 2A was built at a cost of ₹6410 crore.
-The line was originally scheduled to open in October 2019, but was delayed, and completed in January 2023.
+The line was originally scheduled to open in October 2019 but was delayed, and completed in January 2023.
 The MMRDA stated that the delay escalated the project cost by about 7%.
 The State Government bore 48% of the total project cost.
 The MMRDA secured a loan worth 52% of the total project cost from the Asian Development Bank (ADB).
-The MMRDA allotted ₹340 crore to the DMRC to implement and commission rolling stock, signalling and telecommunication work for the Metro 2A and Line 7 corridors on 26 November 2016.
+The MMRDA allotted ₹340 crore to the DMRC to implement and commission rolling stock, signalling, and telecommunication work for the Metro 2A and Line 7 corridors on 26 November 2016.

-Metro 2B is estimated to cost ₹10,986 crore, including land acquisition cost of ₹1,274 crore.
+Metro 2B is estimated to cost ₹10,986 crore, including the land acquisition cost of ₹1,274 crore.
 Half of the project cost will be funded by the Centre and the State Government, while the remaining will be financed through loans from the Asian Development Bank and the World Bank.

-On 2 March 2019, the Union Ministry of Finance stated that it signed a $926 million loan agreement with the ADB to fund construction of Lines 2 and 7.
+On 2 March 2019, the Union Ministry of Finance stated that it signed a $926 million loan agreement with the ADB to fund the construction of Lines 2 and 7.
 This was the single largest infrastructure loan ever extended by the ADB.
 The funds will be used to procure 63 six-car trainsets and for signalling and safety systems on both corridors.

 Infrastructure

 Rolling stock

-BEML was awarded a ₹3015 crore contract to supply 378 metro cars (63 trainsets) for Yellow Lineand Line 7 in November 2018.
-Seven international manufacturers of rolling stock, such as Alstom, Bombardier (later acquired by Alstom for the transportation division in 2021), CAF, CRRC, Titagarh, BEML, and Hyundai Rotem, participated in the bid.
+BEML was awarded a ₹3015 crore contract to supply 378 metro cars (63 trainsets) for Yellow Line and Line 7 in November 2018.
+Six other manufacturers of rolling stock—Alstom, Bombardier (acquired by Alstom in 2021), CAF, CRRC, Titagarh Rail Systems, and Hyundai Rotem—participated in the bid.
 An additional 126 metro cars (21 trainsets) were ordered from BEML to cater to metro extensions.
 All trainsets were manufactured at BEML's Rail Coach Factory in Bangalore, Karnataka.
-The rakes are capable of driverless operation making them the first driverless metro trains to be made in India.
-BEML began manufacturing the coaches on 29 July 2019, built the first metro coach in 75 days and unveiled it in September 2019.
+The rakes are capable of driverless operation, making them the first driverless metro trains to be made in India.
+BEML began manufacturing the coaches on 29 July 2019, built the first metro coach in 75 days, and unveiled it in September 2019.
 The first trainset arrived in Mumbai on 28 January 2021.

 Each trainset is made up of 6 coaches with a total passenger capacity of 1,660 and dense crush load capacity of 2,092.
 The trainset is 3.2 metres wide, made of stainless steel and each coach has 4 doors on each side.
-The rake employs a regenerative braking system.
+It employs a regenerative braking system.

 Depot

 The Charkop depot currently serves as the depot for Line 2A and Line 7.
-The Charkop depot is located on a 16.40 hectare site, and has 20 stabling lines.
-The Charkop depot had 305 employees of which 30% were women (as of October 2022).
+It is located on a 16.40 hectare site, and has 20 stabling lines.
+The depot had 305 employees of which 30% were women (as of October 2022).

-The depot for Yellow Line is proposed to be located on a 28 hectare site at Mandale, and is the largest metro depot in Mumbai.
+The depot for the Yellow Line is proposed to be located on a 28 hectare site at Mandale, and is the largest metro depot in Mumbai.
 It has a double decker structure with 76 stabling lines.
 It is currently under construction and will serve Line 2A and 2B once completed.